NNZRM/Resino-BC/docs/upload_service.md

 # Upload Service Documentation

 The `upload_service` is a Node.js Express microservice responsible for securely uploading files to a remote SFTP server.
-It is designed to be used by authenticated users and supports uploading both business central data and budget files for the Resino company.
+It is designed to be used by authenticated users.

 ---